equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 spec:
   components:
     - name: frontend
-      dockerfileName: frontend.Dockerfile
+      dockerfileName: Dockerfile # Absolute path from repository root: /Dockerfile
       ports:
         - name: http
           port: 8080
     - name: backend
-      dockerfileName: backend.Dockerfile
+      src: .
+      dockerfileName: backend/Dockerfile # Absolute path from repository root: /backend/Dockerfile
       ports:
         - name: http
           port: 5000
+    - name: api
+      src: api
+      dockerfileName: "../Dockerfile" # Absolute path from repository root: /Dockerfile
+      ports:
+        - name: http
+          port: 5000
+    - name: web
+      src: web
+      dockerfileName: "subfolder/Dockerfile" # Absolute path from repository root: /web/subfolder/Dockerfile
+      ports:
+        - name: http
+          port: 5000
 ```

-By default, Radix pipeline expects a docker file with a name `Dockefile` in the component source folder, specified in the option `src`.
+By default, Radix pipeline expects a docker file with a name `Dockefile` in the component `src` folder.
 If this file name needs to be different, it can be specified in the option `dockerfileName`.
+The name can also contain a path relative to `src`.
+See configuration examples above.

 > When the `image` option is set - `dockerfileName` option is ignored.